 The dynamics of keeping employees engaged and motivated have changed significantly over the past several years.
 Today, employee rewards, which are known to be the biggest driver of engagement, are based more on new work requirements and the changed expectations of the workforce.
-One of the biggest changes in this context has been the growth in the popularity of intrinsic rewards, which are increasingly replacing material and monetary rewards.
+One of the biggest changes in this context has been the growth in the importance of intrinsic rewards, which are increasingly replacing material and monetary rewards.
 Organizations are increasingly becoming aware of the fact that traditional rewards such as salary increments, bonuses, and other monetary incentives are no longer enough to keep employees motivated.

-A brief overview of Intrinsic Rewards
+A Brief Overview of Intrinsic Rewards

-In order to understand the significance of intrinsic rewards, it is important to first understand what these rewards are.
+In order to understand the importance of intrinsic rewards, it is important to first understand what these rewards are.
 Intrinsic rewards are those that come from within the workforce itself and offer the employees a sense of value for the work they do.
 These rewards are called intrinsic as they are internal with respect to the work being done by the employees and are achieved by their own efforts.
 Unlike extrinsic rewards, intrinsic ones are offer longer-lasting benefits as they impact the psychological and emotional aspects of an employee’s personality.
 It provides individuals with an inner drive to pursue an activity that makes them feel happy and satisfied, which could be their job and the responsibilities associated with it.

 Keeping their employees engaged and committed to the business objectives is quite challenging especially in the workplaces of modern times.
 An effective way for organizations to create and sustain a healthy, flourishing, and engaging work culture is to tap into intrinsic employee rewards.
 Discussed below are five ways that businesses can use to reward their employees intrinsically to enhance their overall motivation and engagement levels: